Your Cart

 This area of the Salmon - a river often known by its cognomen the River of No Return - flows within the Frank Church River of No Return Wilderness and bears the distinction of being a Wild & Scenic river.

 It is a largely forgotten place and too little has been written about its rich history and particularly about its people whose experiences and fates deserve a place in the imaginations of today.
-Each and every person who lived, worked, invested and died in this area will, as far as possible,
+Each and every person who lived, worked, invested and died in this area will, as far as possible, be provided with a biography.

-Many famous and formerly rich gold mines are located in this area, such as the Kentuck, Grunter and Monolith near the settlement, or camp, of Shoup and the Ulysses and Kittie Burton on Indian creek at Camp Ulysses; mines whose operation provided sustaining economic benefit to all of Lemhi county.
-Significant mining operations also occurred on Pine creek, Big creek (today called Panther creek) and Owl creek.
+Many famous and formerly rich gold mines are located in this area, such as the Kentuck, the Grunter and the Monolith near the settlement, or camp, of Shoup and the Ulysses and Kittie Burton on Indian creek at Camp Ulysses; mines whose operation provided sustaining economic benefit to all of Lemhi county.
+Significant mining operations also occurred on Pine creek, Big creek (today called Panther creek) and Big Owl creek.

 With no roads to this area until later days, flat-boats were utilized to transport people, supplies and machinery from 1883 until the 1940's.
 The utilization of this type of transportation provides a fascinating aspect to the area's history and via the celebrity of pilot Harry Guleke, the River of No Return became famous world wide.